timjansen/hanson/README.md

 In Short
 ---------
-* HanSON is JSON with comments, multiline strings and unquoted object property names.
+* HanSON is JSON with comments, multi-line strings and unquoted property names.
 * Comments use JavaScript syntax (//, /**/).
 * Multi-line strings are triple-quotes like in Python: they start and end with """.
-* Object property names do not require quotes if they are valid JavaScript identifiers.
+* Property names do not require quotes if they are valid JavaScript identifiers.
 * Every JSON string is valid HanSON.
 * HanSON can easily be converted to real JSON.